NAS JRB Fort Worth Hosts Regional Fire Chief Conference

+NAS JRB Fort Worth, TEXAS—Thirty-four regional fire chiefs from Command Navy Region Southeast (CNRSE) gathered for their annual Regional Fire Chief Conference at Naval Air Station (NAS) Joint Reserve Base (JRB) Fort Worth on May 7-9, 2024.

-Jeffry Frawley of NAS JRB Fort Worth was presented with the DOD Firefighter of the Year award during the Command Navy Region Southeast (CNRSE) annual Regional Fire Chief Conference.
+Fire chiefs commenced the regional conference by presenting the CNRSE awards, during which Jeffry Frawley of NAS JRB Fort Worth was presented with the DOD Firefighter of the Year award.
+Several prestigious awards were given to fire departments and individuals within CNRSE for their exceptional contributions and achievements to the Navy and DOD.

+“This award not only highlights the exceptional achievements of Jeffry Frawley, but also the exceptional skill and dedication of all of our firefighters at NAS JRB Fort Worth” said NAS JRB Fort Worth Commanding Officer Capt.
+Beau Hufstetler.
+“It is a testament to their unwavering commitment to excellence in serving our community and ensuring our safety.”

+On days two and three of the conference the chiefs held strategic planning meetings and telecoms, where they planned and learned best practices, including an active shooter case study led by NAS Pensacola.
+Additionally, the group visited the Lockheed Martin F-35 production site.

 |Date Taken: